Decoherence, Perturbations and Symmetry in Lindblad Dynamics -- Implications for Diffractive Dissociation: Diffractive dissociations and decoherence

 According to the Good--Walker formalism \cite{GoodWalker1960,PDGSoftQCD2021} , diffractive scattering may be viewed as involving two principal ingredients: (i) a unitary interaction described by the transition matrix, and (ii) an effective loss of coherence associated with the dissociation of at least one incoming hadron into diffractive final states.
 This loss of coherence is essential: if the incoming hadron were a single diffractive eigenstate (no fluctuations among eigencomponents), only elastic scattering would occur; diffractive dissociation appears when different eigencomponents scatter with different amplitudes and decohere.

-Diffractive cross-sections are conventionally evaluated using cut diagrams based on Mueller's optical theorem.
+Diffractive cross-sections are conventionally evaluated using cut diagrams based on Mueller's optical theorem \cite{HEPDiffraction2002}.
 Such diagrams, however, are merely graphical representations of unitary identities and therefore neither describe nor permit intrinsically non-unitary evolution.
-Here we aim to incorporate decoherence into the conventional framework and assess how it modifies the standard expectations.
+The cut diagrams point to central significance of triple-Pomeron vertex.
+Here we aim to incorporate decoherence into the conventional framework and assess how it modifies the standard expectations. \textsl{The Good--Walker decoherence and triple-Pomeron are often seen as different views on the same phenomenon \cite{Gustafson2012}}.

 Figure \ref{fig1} shows schematic uncut (amplitude-level) topologies for single diffraction (SD, left) and double diffraction (DD, right) mediated by Pomeron exchange.
 The central inset sketches the commonly used QCD-motivated picture of the Pomeron as a gluonic ladder and indicates how ladder splitting generates the familiar triple-Pomeron ($\mathbb{P}\mathbb{P} \mathbb{P}$) configuration \cite{HEPDiffraction2002}.
 In purely elastic scattering, the interaction is represented by a single Pomeron exchange between intact hadrons.
 In high-mass SD, the dominant contribution is conventionally described by a triple-Pomeron topology, in which the exchanged Pomeron effectively splits into two, with the $\mathbb{P}\mathbb{P} \mathbb{P}$ vertex attached to the dissociating side.
 Higher-order topologies containing multiple $\mathbb{P}\mathbb{P}\mathbb{P}$ vertices may, in principle, also contribute, but the leading triple-Pomeron term is typically sufficient for SD, where the opposite hadron remains intact.
 In high-mass DD, dissociation occurs on both sides and the corresponding triple-Regge topology is commonly represented by two $\mathbb{P}\mathbb{P} \mathbb{P}$ vertices.